michaelbauerinc/django-demo/README.md

 # django-demo
-A small demo app made with Django
+A small blog demo app made with Django

 ## Installation